Dawson City: Government

 In 2004, the Yukon government removed the mayor and the town council, as a result of the town going bankrupt.
 The territorial government accepted a large portion of the responsibility for this situation in March 2006, writing off $3.43 million of the debt and leaving the town with $1.5 million still to pay off.
 Elections were set for June 15, 2006.
 John Steins, a local artist and one of the leaders of the movement to restore democracy to Dawson, was acclaimed as mayor, while 13 residents ran for the four council seats.
-Steins was succeeded in office by former mayor Peter Jenkins, who in turn was succeeded by the current mayor, Wayne Potoroka.
+Steins was succeeded in office by former mayor Peter Jenkins, who in turn was succeeded by Wayne Potoroka.

+In 2021, four candidates ran for mayor, and former city councillor William (Bill) Kendrick won the election and is the current mayor of Dawson City.

 Other past mayors of Dawson City have included Art Webster, Colin Mayes, Yolanda Burkhard, Mike Comadina and Vi Campbell.

-In the Legislative Assembly of Yukon, Dawson City is in the electoral district of Klondike, currently represented by Sandy Silver of the Yukon Liberal Party.
+In the Legislative Assembly of Yukon, Dawson City is in the electoral district of Klondike, currently represented by Brent McDonald of the Yukon NDP.

 The government of Tr’ondëk Hwëch’in, now a self-governing First Nation, is also located in Dawson.

+In 2024, councillors refused to swear allegiance to King Charles III, in solidarity with councillor-elect Darwyn Lynn, who refused in protest against the historic relations between the monarchy and the First Nations.

 City or town status

 Dawson was incorporated as a city in 1902 when it met the criteria for "city" status under the municipal act of that time.
 It retained the incorporation even as the population plummeted.
 When a new municipal act was adopted in the 1980s, Dawson met the criteria of "town", and was incorporated as such although with a special provision to allow it to continue to use the word "City", partially for historical reasons and partially to distinguish it from Dawson Creek, a small city in northeastern British Columbia.

 Dawson Creek is also named in honour of George M. Dawson.
 This led the territorial government to post the following signs at the boundaries of the town: "Welcome to the Town of the City of Dawson".
 As of the 2001 Municipal Act, the town's official legal name is now simply the "City of Dawson".